PatricioNapoli/gema/README.md

 ## TODO

 * Internal proxy auth, create dashboard for creating users, groups.
 These users work for the HQ and the internal services, limit access to kibana.
-In dash show service configs
+In dash show service configs.
+* Dashboard with machine learning analytics.
+* Dashboard for Service Redeployments (important), would be a release manager, you can even choose image version to deploy and see current version.
+* Nginx cache purge in dashboard
 * Cluster redis, postgres, prometheus and elasticsearch.
 * Support replication for better performance of some services: ElasticSearch, Prometheus, Redis, PGSQL, GEMA Server
 * Node communication/synchronization can be achieved through DSM solution using Redis as a message broker, like events.
+* Go client to use Redis as special per-node replication.
+(Redis multimaster?)
 * GEMA dashboard, geminis.io, live ops, reports generation, ML, message broadcast through WS, push notifications, service routings, let client have a user
 * CORS?
 * Apache Spark?